emunozh/smum/docs/1-um.rst

     - :math:`Q^{hh}_{W,D}` Household water consumption.
     - :math:`Q^{nr}_{W,D}` Non-Residential water consumption.

+** Residential Water Demand:**
-The household demand model is computed as function of:
+The residential water demand or household demand model is computed as function of the following indicators:

     - Demographic characteristics of the household.
     - Disposable income of the household.